near-examples/workshop--exploring-assemblyscript-contracts/assembly/A.sample-projects/01.greeting/README.md

 **END tldr;**

+For more support using the commands above, see [help with integration tests](assembly/A.sample-projects/01.greeting/HELP-integration-tests.md).

 #### Integration Tests with `near-api-js`

 `near-api-js` is a JavaScript / TypeScript library for development of dApps on the NEAR platform that can be used from any client or server-side JavaScript environment.